-The main data of interest for the analysis are the binary variables related to flexible working hours as SMEs were asked whether they offered their employees any of the eight types of working hours arrangements explained in the Definitions Box and listed in Table 1, in addition to the nineth option "none of these" indicating alternative flexible work arrangements (FWAs) not listed.
-Firms can adopt more than one type of contract or arrangement.
-We do not know the degree of formality of these arrangements, hence we continue to call them arrangements rather than contracts, except for the zero-hours contracts as they were so defined in the LSBS questionnaire.
-Table 1 shows the number of Scottish SMEs adopting FWAs, with a breakdown by type of arrangement and year.
-We also calculate the percentage of each type of FWAs with respect to the total number of firms offering any type of FWAs in each year, and on average over the period 2015-22, and the percentage of FWA firms out of the total SMEs with employees in Scotland in each year and on average over the period.
+The main data of interest for the analysis are the binary variables related to flexible working hours as SMEs were asked whether they offered their employees any of the eight types of working hours arrangements listed in Table 1, in addition to the nineth option "none of these" indicating alternative flexible work arrangements (FWAs) not listed.
+Firms can adopt more than one type of contract.
+Table 1 shows the number of Scottish SMEs adopting such arrangements, with a breakdown by type of contract and year.
+We also calculate the percentage of each type of FWAs with respect to the total number of firms offering any type of FWAs in each year, and on average over the period 2015-22, and the percentage of FWA firms out of the total SMEs in Scotland on average over the period.